Nick Foligno: International play

-Foligno represented the United States in the 2009 IIHF World Championship held in Switzerland.
-In nine games, he had two assists as the USA finished in fourth place, losing 4–2 to Sweden in the bronze medal game.
-Foligno again represented the U.S. in the 2010 IIHF World Championship in Germany, and in six games, he scored three goals.
-The United States struggled in the tournament, finishing in 13th place.
+Foligno represented the United States in the 2009 World Championship.
+In nine games, he had two assists as the United States finished in fourth place, losing 4–2 to Sweden in the bronze medal game.
+Foligno then represented the United States in the 2010 World Championship, and in six games, he scored three goals as the team struggled in the tournament, finishing in 13th place.